git/git.github.io/rev_news/rev_news.md

 that is not too tied to a particular schedule or a particular kind of news.

-## Who would write or contribute to it
+## Who would write or contribute to it?

 A few editors would be expected to write most of it, especially the parts about reviews and support.
 But everyone would be welcome to contribute using pull requests.

+The news letter would be prepared on https://github.com/git/git.github.io and published on https://git.github.io and perhaps elsewhere too.